Jerome, Arizona: 19th century

-Four years later, William A. Clark, who had made a fortune in mining and commercial ventures in Montana, bought the United Verde properties and, among other improvements, enlarged the smelter.
-He ordered construction of a narrow-gauge railway, the United Verde & Pacific, to Jerome Junction, a railway transfer point 27 mi to the west.
+Four years later, William A. Clark, who had made a fortune in mining and commercial ventures in Montana, bought the United Verde properties, and among other improvements, enlarged the smelter.
+He ordered construction of a narrow-gauge railway, the United Verde and Pacific, to Jerome Junction, a railway transfer point 27 mi to the west.
 As mining of the ore expanded, Jerome's population grew from 250 in 1890 to more than 2,500 by 1900.
-By then the United Verde Mine had become the leading copper producer in the Arizona Territory, employing about 800 men, and was one of the largest mines in the world.
+By then, the United Verde Mine had become the leading copper producer in the Arizona Territory, employing about 800 men, and was one of the largest mines in the world.
 Over its 77-year life (1876 to 1953), this mine produced nearly 33 million tons of copper, gold, silver, lead and zinc ore.
 The metals produced by United Verde and UVX, the other big mine in Jerome, were said to be worth more than $1 billion.
 (Note: Historian Eric Clements suggests that the billion-dollar claim stemmed partly from boosterism and that "actual production never justified such a boast."
 Geologists Lon Abbott and Terri Cook reckon the value of the metals from United Verde and UVX would have risen to $4 billion in "today's market" (2007), $3 billion from copper alone and $1 billion total from the other four metals.)
 According to geologists Lon Abbott and Terri Cook, the combined copper deposits of Jerome were among the richest ever found.

 Jerome had a post office by 1883.
 It added a schoolhouse in 1884 and a public library in 1889.
 After four major fires between 1894 and 1898 destroyed much of the business district and half of the community's homes, Jerome was incorporated as a town in 1899.
-Incorporation made it possible to collect taxes to build a formal fire-fighting system and to establish building codes that prohibited tents and other fire hazards within the town limits.
+Incorporation made possible the collection of taxes to build a formal fire-fighting system and to establish building codes that prohibited tents and other fire hazards within the town limits.
 Local merchant and rancher William Munds was the first mayor.